 Although education was identified as an important part of water conservation efforts, activities have been somewhat limited.
 The City of Moscow Water Conservation Plan (2004), a summary of conservation activities from 1997 – 2003, shows a focus on the installation and distribution of water-saving devices rather than education.
 Education was limited to tours of the water treatment plant.
 Despite initial shortcomings, the plan outlines a strategy for more involved education and outreach measures for future implementation.
 The City of Moscow’s Public Information and Education Programs (PIE) show great promise with effective methods of educating the community and encouraging behavioral change regarding water use (City of Moscow 2004).

 The key to achieving greater conservation is to successfully communicate to various stakeholders why conservation is important and how it may be achieved.
 Several PIE vehicles for outreach and education have been identified, such as media/advertisements (print, radio, television and internet), awareness-generating giveaways, school programs and community events, and outreach to industry groups.
 These methods have the potential to inspire increased conservation efforts across broader sectors of the population.
-Moreover, if these education and outreach efforts are coordinated with the City of Moscow and other institutions, such as the local universities, the City of Pullman, Latah County, and Whitman County, the potential impact is much greater (City of Moscow, 2004).
+Moreover, if these education and outreach efforts are coordinated with the City of Moscow and other institutions, such as the local universities, the City of Pullman, Latah County, and Whitman County, the potential impact is much greater (City of Moscow 2004).

 In 2007, the University of Idaho Waters of the West (WoW) program began to design a participatory systems model, the Palouse Basin Water Resource Visioning Tool, which better defines the water resource problem and can be used as an interactive educational tool.
 In 2009 PBAC started collaborations with WoW on this project and together they encouraged individuals from the Washington Department of Ecology, the Idaho Department of Water Resources, University of Idaho and Washington State University hydrologists, and a handful of community members to participate in the development process.
 The model has great potential to reach community members and policy-makers and elucidate the problem and possible solutions.
 The model could be used in classrooms with students of all ages and the website could be made available to interested community members at large (Beall et al. 2010; Beall et al. 2011)